 In May 2004, FSP No. 106-2 was issued, which supersedes FSP No. 106-1 and provides guidance on accounting for the effects of the Medicare prescription legislation provided by the Medicare Prescription Drug, Improvement and Modernization Act of 2003 (the "Act").
-We currently provide postretirement health care benefits to employees who were employed by us as of January 1, 1988 and life insurance benefits to employees who were employed by us as of January 1, 1988 and life insurance benefits to be actuarially equivalent to the benefit provided under the Act.
+We currently provide postretirement health care benefits to employees who were employed by us as of January 1, 1988 and life insurance benefits to employees who were employed by us as of January 1, 1988 and life insurance benefits to employees who were employed by us as of December 1, 1961.
+For these employees, the prescription drug benefit provided would be considered to be actuarially equivalent to the benefit provided under the Act.
 FSP No. 106-1, Accounting and Disclosure Requirements Related to the Medicare Prescription Drug, Improvement and Modernization Act of 2003, was issued in January 2004 and permits a sponsor of a postretirement health care plan that provides a prescription drug benefit that is actuarially equivalent to the benefit specified under Medicare, known as "Medicare (Part D)", to make a one-time election to defer accounting for the effects of the new legislation.
 The implementation of FSP No. 106-2 did not have a material impact on our Consolidated Balance Sheet or Statement of Operations.